 Which Decoders come with the Sunplus Chip/Board?

 To identify a receiver that is manufactured with the sunplus chip, you need to look at the device’s specification sheet.
 Alternatively, ask the seller.
-Sunplus decoders are becoming more popular because they are subject to advance software modification and customization.
-OEM can easily release new software that will add new features on a sunplus decoder compared to others.
+Sunplus decoders are becoming more popular because they are subject to advanced software modification and customization.
+OEM can easily release new software that will add new features to a sunplus decoder compared to others.

 Irrespective of your decoder’s name or the sunplus hardware on it, this tutorial will be useful for you when you are trying to revive your dead sunplus decoder.

 TigerStar is the brand name of an Asia based manufacturer of satellite receivers, IPTV set-top boxes among other gadgets.
 Although their IPTV and satellite tv receivers are often been accused of being used for broadcast piracy, that is not why we are here.
 We are here to solve software problems that is preventing either sunplus or tiger decoder from powering on.

 Tiger receivers have a wide array of models that are grouped under the following alphabetical series.
 Therefore, if you own any decoder with the brand name “Tigerstar” before the model number, it is most likely a tiger decoder and this post is also for you.

 - F Series

 - K Series